interuss/monitoring/monitoring/uss_qualifier/scenarios/README.md

 Each test case in the documentation must document at least one test step (otherwise nothing is happening in the test case).
 Each test step must be documented via a subsection of the parent test case named with a " test step" suffix (example: `### Injection test step`).

+#### Test step fragments

+Test step fragments are reusable Markdown documentation files describing part (or all) of a test step.

-If the entire test step heading is enclosed in a link, the contents of that linked file will be used to pre-populate the test step (example: `### [Plan flight test step](plan_flight_fragment.md)`) before reading the content in this section.
+If an entire test step heading is enclosed in a link to a test step fragment, the contents of that linked file will be used to pre-populate the test step (example: `### [Plan flight test step](plan_flight_fragment.md)`) before reading the content in the section.
 The linked file must follow the format requirements for a test step, but with the first line being a top-level heading ending with " test step fragment" (example: `# Plan flight test step fragment`).
+If the test step fragment has a description, it should generally be worded like "This test step fragment foos the bar" or "Foo the bar" or "uss_qualifier foos the bar" -- this description should read clearly if the full content (minus the top-level heading) were inserted into the test step under the heading linking to the test step fragment.

 Multiple test step fragments may be included in a test step by linking to the test step fragment in a heading one level lower than the test step itself, and these lower-level headings may be combined with [checks](#test-checks) specific to the test step; for instance: